exercism/go/concepts/first-class-functions/about.md

 }
 ```

 Another powerful tool that is available thanks to first-class functions support is anonymous functions.
-Anonymous functions are defined at treir point of use, without a name following the `func` keyword.
+Anonymous functions are defined at their point of use, without a name following the `func` keyword.
 Such functions have access to the variables of the enclosing function.
 For example:
 ```go
 func fib() func() int {
 	var n1, n2 int